 The great thing about the Turf Game is that you don’t need a vast array of fancy equipment to take part.
 Of course, the one item you do need is a mobile phone together with a data package and most people will already have these.
 However, as with many outdoor activities, as you get into Turf you soon discover that improvements can be made and on this page I want to share a few thoughts on mobile phones and add-ons that makes turfing easier and quicker, and that means more points and more medals.

 Starting with the mobile phone itself.
 If you are looking for a mobile phone, there are a few things to consider.
 Firstly, if using an Android based phone it needs to be Android 4.0 or higher to use the free Turf App.
 Playing the Turf app out in the wilds will use up data so you will need a decent data package.
-I’m not sure yet how much data playing Turf uses but will post here when I’ve worked that out.
+To date, I’ve not used more than 1 GB of data for turfing and I use the phone for very little else.
 Phone provider coverage is also important but if you’re with one of the mainstream providers, such as O2 or Vodaphone, you should be okay.
 Next item, and that’s a critical one, is phone battery life.

 A better option is an external power pack that will re-charge your phone multiple times with juice left over.
 I’ve gone for an Anker PowerCore Essential 20000 power bank, costing around £25.00.
 With a capacity of 20000mAh is should, hopefully, recharge my 3800mAh phone battery at least three or four times.
 Note that the claimed capacity of these storage banks may not always be accurate.
 For phones where the battery cannot easily be changed, an external power pack is the only option.